zuiun/CongressCucuta/README.md

 For nearly everyone else, this is a disaster.
 Without the old emperor at the helm, Brazil's politicians now face the challenge of garnering public support and uniting the many states of Brazil.

-In time, they will understand why Pedro II was so willing to part with his poisoned inheritance.
+In time, they will understand why Pedro II was so eager to part with his poisoned inheritance.

-### Finland, Mixed Republic: Finlandisation

-The Second World War has not left Finland unscathed.
-Bound by a treaty with the USSR, Finnish leaders have very little in the way of foreign policy independence and dare not accept American support.
-For some, this is alright.
-Anything to avoid another war.

-But if Finland should ever become independent, then her leaders have no choice but to poke the bear.

 ## Creation